Purushotham-Palla/customersync/README.md

 # Customer Sync Application

-This document outlines the development of a Customer Management System, which is a CRUD (Create, Read, Update, Delete) application.
-The system is built using JSP/Servlet for the backend and MySQL for the database.
-It includes secure JWT-based authentication and integrates with a remote API for synchronizing customer data.
+This project is a CRUD (Create, Read, Update, Delete) application for managing customer data.
+The system utilizes a MySQL database, with the backend developed using JSP/Servlet and the frontend built with HTML, CSS.
+The application includes secure JWT-based authentication and integrates with a remote API for synchronizing customer data.

 ## Database Schema